dvrpc/link-docs/docs/getting-started/Interpreting-the-results.md

 - **Essential Services**: The number of essential service facilities within the area connected by the analyzed project.
 Essential services include grocery stores, schools, medical facilites, and activity centers for Seniors or Disabled.
 - **Rail Stations**: Number and type of rail stations within the area connected by the analyzed project.
 - **Greater than 300 miles of connected low-stress segments**: For areas such as Philadelphia or Trenton, where islands are extremely large.
 In these cases, islands are constrained to a 15-minute walk/bikeshed (depending on network type).
-This means that all stats are also constrained to this walk/bikeshed, except for mileage of low-stress islands, which is not reduced.
+This means that all stats are also constrained to this walk/bikeshed.

 ## Study Options